augcog/ISAACS_Interface/README.md

 <br>

 **I'm editing the sdk.launch file with \`rosed\`, but I cannot find the correct serial port** <br>
 This will in most cases be `/dev/ttyUSB0`.
-If this is incorrect, then an error will pop up in the next step.
+If this is incorrect, then an error will pop up.
 To find the correct serial port:

 - `$` `grep -iP PRODUCT= /sys/bus/usb-serial/devices/ttyUSB0/../uevent`
 CAUTION: there is a space between PRODUCT= and /sys'.
 This is not a typo.